AliGoodarzi-Ai/Transfer-Learning-for-Medical-Image-Classification/README.md

 DenseNet161

-*we have  studied with and without incorporating attention mechanisms in the model
+*we have  studied with and without incorporating attention mechanisms on a variety of models.

 3. Scripts by Tasks